morsssss/benmorss.com/content/rock-theory/imagine-bruno.md

   <audio src="/music/imagine-bruno/yoiks.mp3" controls="controls"></audio>
 </div>

 Like in “Enemy,” the first two chords are major triads a half-step apart.
-Also like in “Enemy,” the melody over each chord is built around the third and fifth scale degrees.
-You can hear this if we play the first two bars of “Bruno”, then the first two bars of “Enemy”, emphasizing the pitches:
+Also like in “Enemy,” the melody over each chord is built around the chord tones.
+You can hear the connection if we play a compressed version of the first two bars of “Bruno”, then a quick version of the first two bars of “Enemy” transposed to the same key:

 _(do it)_